The Motley Fool Canada’s top travel credit card picks at a glance:

 American Express ® Aeroplan ® Reserve Card

-- 3x Aeroplan points on Air Canada purchases
+- 3x Aeroplan points on eligible purchases made directly with Air Canada and Air Canada Vacations (when Welcome Offer ends)

 - 2x Aeroplan points on dining and food delivery